klee316/cangjie-autotype/README.md

 # cangjie-autotype
 Developed for work specific tasks to test opaque cangjie input on macOS

 !!
-Check out the input_demo video to see its runtime results.
+Check out the input_demo.mov to see its runtime results.

 # background
 - I am given a task to verify if ~700 opague Chinese characters can be typed out using Cangjie (a traditional Chinese input method) in a limited time